Strategies, projects, action plans and guidelines

-Whaikaha - Ministry of Disabled People will inherit several strategies and action plans that transfer with the Office for Disability Issues (ODI) and Ministry of Health Disability Directorate.
+Whaikaha inherited several strategies and action plans that transferred with the Office for Disability Issues (ODI) and Ministry of Health Disability Directorate.
 As we evolve, we also have policies and guidelines which will inform the work that we do.
 Find out about them all here.

 Office for Disability Issues strategies and plans